signalfx/signalfx-java/README.md

 #### 4. (optional) Add dimensions without knowing if they already exist

-We recommend creating your Codahale object as a counter or gauge as a field of your class, then using that field to increment values.
-If you don't want to maintain this for code cleanliness, you can create it on the fly with our builders.
-For example, if you wanted a timer with the dimension of the store it is from, you could use code like this.
+We recommend creating your Codahale object as a field of your class, as a counter or gauge, then using that field to increment values.
+If you don't want to maintain this for reasons of code cleanliness, you can create it on the fly with our builders.

+For example, if you wanted a timer that included a dimension indicating which store it is from, you could use code like this.

 ```java
         Timer t = metricMetadata.forBuilder(MetricBuilder.TIMERS)